-- 1 Calls for service received for all services. - 2 Does not include traffic enforcement contacts or security checks. - 3 Includes misdials, duplicate calls, and transfers to other agencies. - 4 Represents only 911 calls dispatched to Alamo Heights.
+- 1 Calls for service received for all services in Alamo Heights. - 2 Does not include traffic enforcement contacts or security checks. - 3 Includes misdials, duplicate calls, and transfers to other agencies. - 4 Represents only 911 calls dispatched to Alamo Heights.